Au-Miner/Au-Miner/README.md

 ### Hi there 👋
 You've landed on Au-Miner's GitHub profile!

-- 🔭 I’m currently working on Zhejiang University
+- 🔭 I’m currently studying on Zhejiang University
 - 🌱 I’m currently learning Vectorized Computing Engine
 - 💬 Ask me any questions you want
 - 📫 How to reach me: qlwang@zju.edu.cn